Green-Software-Foundation/opensource-wg/README.md

 ## Patent
 No Patent License.
 No patent licenses are granted for the Draft Deliverables or Approved Deliverables developed by this Working Group.

-## Source Code
+## License
-MIT License, available at https://opensource.org/licenses/MIT.
+Innovation WG projects are licensed under the MIT License - see the [LICENSE.md](linnovation-wg-license.md)

 ## Dataset
 CDLA-Permissive-1.0